Input validation

 or an empty value, validation is considered successful - no errors are shown, and the input is deemed valid

-Validation is complete once all assigned validators have finished
+Validation is complete once all assigned validators have been executed

-If the input value is empty, this validator will display an error:
+If the input value is empty, the validator will display the following error:

 {{ui.input.valid}}